Join a committee and make the most of your membership in ACEC/MN.

-Chair: Stefanie Massignan
+Co-Chair: Stefanie Massignan

 American Engineering Testing, Inc.

-Vice Chair: Riley Dvorak
+Co-Chair: Riley Dvorak

 This multidisciplinary hub provides professionals in the early stages of their career access to skills development, political advocacy, and outreach opportunities in a social setting.

-Vice Chair: Matt Zuehls
+Chair: Matt Zuehls

 The goal of this committee is to represent interests in the power, mining, and petroleum industries in Minnesota, and the efficient, safe, responsible, and economic generation and transmission of energy as well as exploration, extraction, transportation, and beneficiation of natural resources in MN.